rombert/talks/adaptTo2015/intro.md

 show you some Sling Mocks-based tests so you can get the feel of the complete setup.

 - pom.xml setup - careful about ordering, note about SNAPSHOTS
-- a OSGi-only test
+- a OSGi-only test - RatingPostServletTest
-- JCR_MOCK/SLING_MOCK test
+- JCR_MOCK/SLING_MOCK test - RatingServiceImplTest
-- JCR_JACKRABBIT test
+- JCR_JACKRABBIT test - SetupServiceTest

 -->